PSA: Applied Management is NOT Business Management

 For example, a BBM can cover all aspects of “business.”
 However, a BSAM focuses on applied management theory combined with a real-world application (based on previous experience — I’ll explain below).

 In general, BBM graduates are better equipped for roles that aren’t super specific.
-But, then, graduates with a BSAM are more specialized and intentionally look to work in particular industries or positions (including remote and/or hybrid options).
+However, graduates with a BSAM are more specialized and intentionally look to work in particular industries or positions (including remote and/or hybrid options).

 How do I know this?

 I took the BSAM route!
-Typically, students who choose applied management degrees need to have an Associate Degree from an accredited college or university.
+Typically, students who choose applied management degrees need an associate’s degree from an accredited college or university.
 In addition, some programs require that the student didn’t major in a business-focused degree beforehand.

-In other words, the whole point behind that rationale is to fuse your past work experience with program learnings.
-After all, perhaps that approach could help structure strategies better in those more “ambiguous” business problems (think: startups, project management, or business analysis).
+In other words, that rationale is to fuse your past work experience with program learning.
+After all, perhaps that approach could help structure strategies better in those more “ambiguous” business problems (think startups, project management, or business analysis).

 Industry know-how

-For example, imagine how difficult it would be without any experience (in your current role) to learn new concepts, methodologies, and techniques and simultaneously figure out how to eventually best apply them to a final Capstone simulation.
-The goal = bridge the (experience +) knowledge-application gap!
+For example, imagine how difficult it would be without any experience (in your current role) to learn new concepts, methodologies, and techniques and simultaneously figure out how to apply them to a final Capstone simulation.
+The goal is to bridge the (experience +) knowledge-application gap!

-Hence, why it is called applied management!
-The point of a BSAM is to improve your working knowledge and overall perspective through learning and understanding.
-More specifically, synthesize well-known standardized business courses with your already acquired real-world business knowledge!
+Hence, why it’s called applied management!
+A BSAM aims to improve your working knowledge and perspective through learning and understanding.
+Specifically, synthesize well-known standardized business courses with your acquired real-world business knowledge!

-In short, not having prior experience and pursuing a BSAM would prove challenging for someone without working knowledge.
-Hence, some consider the BBM more “generalized” and BSAM more “specialized.”
+In short, without prior experience, pursuing a BSAM would prove challenging for someone without working knowledge.
+Hence, some consider the BBM more “generalized” and the BSAM more “specialized.”

 According to the AI tool (and based upon the above differences), the sectors for these two degrees are different.
 For example, a BBM degree prepares students for careers in the private sector, while a BSAM could prepare you for employment in the public sector.

-(Read this post to get familiar with public and private sector differences.)
+(Read this post to familiarize yourself with the differences between the public and private sectors.)

-More specifically (from my point of view), a BS in business management typically prepares students for careers such as marketing, finance, and human resources.
-On the other hand, a BS in applied management typically prepares students for project management, operations management, and consulting jobs.
+More specifically (from my point of view), a BS in business management typically prepares students for careers in marketing, finance, and human resources.
+On the other hand, a BS in applied management is generally more technical and prepares us for project management (not to be confused with program management), people operations, and consulting jobs.

-More key differences between Applied Management & Business Management
+More critical differences between Applied Management & Business Management

 One of the main differences between these two degrees is that a BBM provides a more general overview of the business world.
-In contrast, a BSAM offers specific training for managing projects and teams.
-This makes the BSAM ideal for those who want to work specifically within project teams or operations management.
+In contrast, a BSAM offers specific training for managing projects and teams (in-person, hybrid, or digital).
+This makes the BSAM ideal for those who want to work specifically within project teams or strategy and operations (like me!).

 Skillset note for recruiters

-Finally, the skillset for these two degrees do vary.
+Finally, the skills required for these two degrees vary.

 For example, BBM graduates have learned critical thinking, problem-solving, and communication skills that focus on setting management and financial strategies to ensure a business (continues to) run smoothly.

-Graduates with a BSAM have learned technical writing, project management, business analysis, and systems thinking and have real-world experience analyzing existing business structures and processes to help companies navigate change control.
-Ultimately, they lead stakeholders (in the abstract — BBM’s) toward business goal fulfillment because they have more real-world experience.
+Graduates with a BSAM have learned technical writing, project management, business analysis, and systems thinking and have real-world experience analyzing existing business structures and processes to help companies navigate change and toward business goal fulfillment because they have more real-world experience.
+For example, I am a project manager specializing in citizen development and focus on projects that use tech for good.

 See the difference?